LamakerOfficial/help-center/docs/minecraft/plugins/discordsrv.md

 ## Sync Plugin with Discord Bot
 In order for your Minecraft server's chat to send to your Discord server, you'll need to add your bot's token to the plugin's configuration.

-To find your bot's token, head back to your Discord Developer dasboard, click on your applications, go to the Bot tab.
+To find your bot's token, head back to your Discord Developer dashboard, click on your applications, go to the Bot tab.
 Click the Copy button under token.

 In the <u>config.yml</u> file of DiscordSRV, paste the token where it says BotToken, usually on line 5.